-The current staff lines of five lines are separated by some space, but within the space lie three notes.
+The current staff lines of five lines are separated by some space, but within the space lie three natural notes.
 On the space above the top line of the bass clef is the B note.
 On the space below the bottom line of the treble clef is a D note.
 Where is C?
 The C note can be shown on a partial line called a ledger line below the bottom line of the treble clef or above the top line of the bass clef.
 So the C note (or middle C note) can be shown in two places in the same piece of music.
 Isn't this also more confusing than showing it on one single place?
 Of course it is.

 The intervals of notes in chords can be just as confusing.
 Look at Figure 5, at the intervals on each of the chords in the two different keys.
 What appears to be a uniform amount of space between the notes is not only not uniform, but the intervals from space to space are different than from line to line in both keys.
 Remember that in the key of D, the F note and C note both need to become sharped.
 You can understand, now, why additional memorization is required to determine the different intervals of similar looking chords.

 As the complexity of chords increases, so does the required memorization of the intervals, because it is not visually inherent as to the distance between the notes in the current standard method of transcribing notes in Western culture.

 While on the subject of the apparent display of intervals with the Western staff, it would be wise to eliminate the whole and half step methodology, entirely.
 There is no such thing on the keyboard as a half of a note.
 While some instruments can “bend” notes to half way between two notes, the keyboard and many other instruments cannot.
 The proper interval relationship between notes in the major diatonic scale is 2-2-1-2-2-2-1, as said before, and there is no need to obscure this by calling a one-note interval a half of a step.
 This is a throwback to the time when there were no sharp or flat notes and the distance from one note to the next was a step.
 This should have changed long ago.